INS Nipat (K86)

 INS Nipat (K86) was a Vidyut-class missile boat of the Indian Navy.
 It was part of the 25th "Killer" Missile squadron.

 Operation Trident

 During the Indo-Pakistani War of 1971, INS Nipat was part of the Operation Trident strike force.
 On the afternoon of 4 December, the strike group made its way towards Karachi.
-Late that evening, around 70 miles south of Karachi, the Nipat detected a large target about 42 miles to the northeast, later identified as the merchant vessel, MV Venus Challenger, chartered by the Pakistan Navy to carry US ammunition to East Pakistan.
-It had Pakistani naval officers and sailors on board.
-The Nipat launched 2 missiles on MV Venus Challenger, sinking it.
+Late that evening, around 70 miles south of Karachi, the Nipat detected two targets about 42 miles to the northeast, later identified as the merchant vessel, MV Venus Challenger, chartered by the Pakistan Navy to carry US ammunition to East Pakistan and its escort PNS Shah Jahan, a C-class destroyer.
+Venus Challenger, carrying ammunition for the Pakistani forces, exploded immediately after the missile hit and eventually sank 23 nmi (43 km; 26 mi) south of Karachi.
+The other missile targeted Shah Jahan and damaged the ship very badly.

+The INS Nipat continued towards Karachi and targeted the Kemari oil storage tanks, placing itself 14 nmi (26 km; 16 mi) south of the Karachi Harbour.
+Two missiles were launched; one misfired, but the other hit the oil tanks, which burned and were destroyed completely.

 Other vessels of the strike group sank a Pakistan Navy destroyer PNS Khaibar and a minesweeper PNS Muhafiz.

 Lieutenant Commander Bahadur Nariman Kavina, the Commanding Officer of the Nipat was awarded the Vir Chakra for his role during the operation.